Mold Remediation Guide: Mold Is a Real Threat

 Scenarios when pre-testing should never be optional include:

 If there are medical conditions about an occupant of the building that could make them more susceptible to having a negative reaction to mold exposure.

 If there is the potential that other rooms within a building could also have mold, it’s a good idea to test those other areas in the property, as cross-contamination could affect the amount of work that needs to be done.

-If you can’t see the mold and need to verify that it’s there and determine a cause, pre-testing will help you decide on a remediation plan.
+If you can’t see the mold and need to verify that it’s there and determine a cause, pre-testing will you decide on a remediation plan.

 If the client, insurance carrier, testing company or remediator requests pre-testing.

 If the parties involved don’t agree about how they want to proceed with remediation, pre-testing can prepare an accurate picture of what should be done.